-- Create an internship blog (instructions are in the packet) and write a weekly post, following the prompts in the packet.
+- Create an internship blog (instructions are in the packet) and write a weekly post, following the prompts in the instructions.
+For eamples,

 - Keep a daily log of the hours worked.
-Post that information to the blog each week.
+Include ths information on your blog each week.

 - Upload samples of work to the internship blog to demonstrate what you have accomplished in meeting your learning objectives.